GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 To use the features of Manifest V3, you need to update your [manifest file][doc-manifest].
 Naturally, you'll need to change the manifest version, but there are other changes that will require manifest updates.
-Each of these is detailed further on in this document.
+Each of these is explained further on in this document.

 - [service worker][section-man-sw]
 - [host permissions][section-host]